mhaugrud/msumcspy/_sources/Lists/listTypeConversionFunction.rst

     print(xs)

-The string "Crunchy Frog" is turned into a list by taking each character in the string and placing it in a list.
+A list is made from the string "Crunchy Frog" by taking each character in the string and placing it in a list.
 In general, any sequence can be turned into a list using this function.
 The result will be a list containing the elements in the original sequence.
-It is not legal to use the ``list`` conversion function on any argument that is not a sequence.
+It is not legal to use the ``list`` constructor function on any argument that is not a sequence.

-It is also important to point out that the ``list`` conversion function will place each element of the original sequence in the new list.
+It is also important to point out that the ``list`` constructor function will place each element of the original sequence in the new list.
 When working with strings, this is very different than the result of the ``split`` method.
 Whereas ``split`` will break a string into a list of "words", ``list`` will always break it into a list of characters.